 About the Author

-Joanna Zylinska is Professor of New Media and Communications at Goldsmiths, University of London, author of Bioethics in the Age of New Media and the coauthor (with Sarah Kember) of Life After New Media: Mediation as a Vital Process, both published by the MIT Press.
+Joanna Zylinska is Professor of New Media and Communications at Goldsmiths, University of London.
+She is the author of Bioethics in the Age of New Media and the coauthor (with Sarah Kember) of Life After New Media: Mediation as a Vital Process, both published by the MIT Press.

 —Claire Colebrook, Department of English Literature, University of Edinburgh